Warren truss: Origins

-It was patented in 1848 by its designers James Warren and Willoughby Theobald Monzani.
+It was patented in 1848 by its designers, British engineer James Warren and Willoughby Theobald Monzani.

 Truss

 The Warren truss consists of longitudinal members joined only by angled cross-members, forming alternately inverted equilateral triangle-shaped spaces along its length.
 This gives a pure truss: each individual strut, beam, or tie is only subject to tension or compression forces, there are no bending or torsional forces on them.

 Loads on the diagonals alternate between compression and tension (approaching the centre), with no vertical elements, while elements near the centre must support both tension and compression in response to live loads.
 This configuration combines strength with economy of materials and can therefore be relatively light.
 The girders being of equal length, it is ideal for use in prefabricated modular bridges.

 It is an improvement over the Neville truss in which the elements form isosceles triangles.

 A variant of the Warren truss has additional vertical members within the triangles.
 These are used when the lengths of the upper horizontal members would otherwise become so long as to present a risk of buckling (Note: Column theory shows that the risk of buckling increases with length, not merely compressive load.)
 These verticals do not carry a large proportion of the truss loads; they act mostly to stabilise the horizontal members against breaking down.